rfo909/CFT/README.md

 To keep the language simple, CFT *does not support* user defined classes, only user defined functions.

-This in turn correlated well with making the language as stateless as possible, for multiple reasons, most generally robustness, but also enabling safe multi-threading.
+This in turn correlated well with making the language as stateless as possible, for multiple reasons, mostly script robustness, but also enabling safe multi-threading.

 CFT has no global variables, and there is no script state.
 A script in CFT is a collection of related functions, nothing more.

 There are options for storing data, either to file, or using the integrated Db2 data store.

-The goal is to minimize unwanted side effects.
+This requires an explicit effort, not something that just happens, as the goal is to minimize or eliminate unwanted side effects.

-### Just code
+### Values as code

-CFT implements object types for lists and dictionaries, which enables somewhat complex data structures.

-The Db2 data store is able to save most data structures and values, using a special mechanism called *synthesis*, which produces code from values.
-This code on string format is stored when saving data with Db2, or it can be written to some file.
+The Db2 data store is able to save most data and values, using a special mechanism called *synthesis*, and which is the "serialization" format for values in CFT.
+This produces code from values, which when run, produces the original values.

-When loading data from Db2, the code is run through eval() which recreates the original data.
+So Db2 stores data as code on string format.
+When loading from Db2, the code string is run through eval(), and we get the original data.

 # Frequent uses